Iden5347/mastermind/README.md

-# ruby-mastermind
+# Ruby Mastermind
-Command line mastermind in ruby
+Command line mastermind in ruby for The Odin Project